 There are about 9 church specific umbrellas in Harford County.
-I remember when I began looking for an umbrella...I went to the state of Maryland's list of umbrellas and began scrolling through in alphabetical order trying to find one that my family could join.
+I still remember when I began looking for an umbrella...I went to the state of Maryland's list of umbrellas and began scrolling through in alphabetical order trying to find one that my family could join.
 I called several which told me that their umbrella was open to church members only.
 They each said it a little differently, but that was the basic idea.
-No one explained to me the reasoning behind it and I felt quite like the outsider.
-I hoped I could find a place I could join.
+No one explained to me the reasoning behind it and I immediately felt like an outsider.
+Still, I hoped I could find a place I could join.
 I wasn't sure if one was out there.
-Thankfully, I did find one.
+Thankfully, I eventually did find one.

 If you are a member of a church, you have placed yourself under the authority of the elders of that church.
 You have the same doctrinal beliefs as the church (or agree to submit to them).
 There can be a blessing in that accountability because the elders are there to shepherd and encourage your family.